 The chicks spend between 6 to 12 weeks undergoing careful rehabilitation.
 Once they are at a fledging age, the correct weight, healthy and their feathers are waterproof, they receive the final nod of approval from the veterinary team and get released back into the wild.

 With less than 2% of the original African penguin population remaining, the hand-rearing of ill and abandoned chicks is a crucial conservation intervention to help bolster the wild population.

-Following meal time, venture to our exclusive VIPenguin Room and marvel as a talented penguin artist creates a one-of-a-kind canvas art piece for you to take home and enjoy.
+The fun begins in the penguin’s habitat with a meet and greet, featuring the Magellanic, Rock Hopper, and King penguins.
+After the meet and greet, venture to our exclusive VIPenguin Room and marvel as a talented penguin artist creates a one-of-a-kind canvas art piece for you to take home and enjoy.

 Funds raised support SANCCOB’s efforts to save African penguins in the wild.

 Introducing the Kickstarter campaign for the African penguin artificial nest project.
 Invest in the Nest: Saving Penguins from Extinction will launch on May 17 and will run for 30 days.